jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Astra
 *Set: Freedom Force*

 To create a **Clone** put a token copy of the chosen character onto your side.
 The copy has all the printed characteristics (name, team, cost, ATK/DEF, Health, powers) of that character but nothing else.
 It appears face up and ready and does not appear with any counters or status effects (like **Burn**).
-Uniquen
+Uniqueness does apply to the token.

 # Avalanche
 ## [Avalanche](http://vs.tcgbrowser.com/images/cards/big/BOM-009.jpg) (Brotherhood)